kquinsland/hidrate-spark-qi-charging/README.md

 - [ ] Do the same with your AWG 30 wire.

 //TODO: closeup photo of the PCB after i've cleaned it up and applied minimal possible solder.
+I have a photo of the 'stock' Qi coil and it shows "what you don't want".
+Still need to get a "here's what the clean PCB looks like" and a "here's what you do want" image

 ### WCRA assembly